TomParisDE/tp-twitch-widget/README.md

 ## Features

+*  Clan-, Fan- and Community Site Feature
+*  Show live View or live preview picture
 *  Show your online and offline status
 *  Show your currently playing game
 *  Show your online title
 *  Show the count of your live viewers
 *  Show the count of your overall views
 *  Show the count of your follower
 *  Super-fast for your server and visitors (Caching)
 *  Set up your Cache Time
 *  Widget for sidebars
-*   Four different Layouts
+*  Different Layouts
 *  Multilingual results (EN, DE)
 *  No expert knowledge needed!
 *  Localization ready
-*   No expert knowledge needed!
-*   Responsive Design: Optimized for tables and smartphones
+*  Responsive Design: Optimized for tablets and mobile phone
 *  You can show your visitors as many channels as you like
 *  Hide offline channels
+*  Hide title
+*  Hide statistics

 ### Credits